 And is it any wonder?
 We have a wide variety of some of the most picturesque vistas anywhere!

 With the growing number of both amateur and professional photographers in the area, there are a multitude of resources available if you just know where to look.

 The best photographers are always looking to improve their game.
 Here is a sampling of what the Asheville area has to offer!

 With the wide variety of photography resources in Asheville available, you should be able to find something perfect for what you’re looking for!

 Linnae Designs: Hi.
 It’s me – the owner of this blog and website.
-I’m been a photographer and designer for over 25 years.
-I help photographers create uniquely beautiful websites with powerful messaging that allows them to stand out in a crowd.
+I’m been a photographer and web designer for over 25 years.
+Combining marketing magic, compelling story and conversion strategy to help talented, focused PHOTOGRAPHERS increase their bookings and profits!
 Scroll down and say hello in the comment section…or say “hi” if you see me around town in Asheville.

 Mountain Lens: Located in a beautiful mountain setting just outside Hendersonville, NC, Maintain Lens offers a picturesque setting along with its workshops.
 They offer high-tech classrooms with classes for both beginner and experienced photographers and offer a wide range of class sizes.
 Lodging is also available for those that may be coming from out of town or would like to create an immersive experience.

 Penland School of Craft: Offering 1, 2 and 8 week sessions, Penland’s classes are taught by traveling instructors.
 Because of the wide variety of available teachers, they have an ever-changing and assorted list of topics to choose from regularly.
 Workshops are open to students of all levels unless noted otherwise.

 Blue Ridge Community College: If you are located in the Henderson or Transylvania areas of WNC, consider enrolling in a photography class at Blue Ridge Community College.
 With an ever changing catalog of photography classes, you are sure to find one that is right for you!